 From the land that never melts comes a sound that radiates life, youth and promise.
-Riit, from majestic Panniqtuq, Nunavut, is a new artist making space for herself in the electropop world with deep rhythmic throat singing layered over gemological synth cuts and sticky, staticky electronic textures.
-With field recordings with sounds of the north, from brassy ravens circling overhead to the silvery glint of knife sharpening, Riit’s music emerges from very distinct circumstances of place, language and experience.
+Riit, from majestic Panniqtuq, Nunavut, is a new artist making space for herself in the electropop world with Inuktitut lyrics and deep rhythmic vocals layered over gemological synth cuts and sticky, staticky electronic textures.
+Riit’s music emerges from very distinct circumstances of place, language and experience.

 Throughout her debut full-length album, produced by Graham Walsh (Holy Fuck) and recorded in Iqaluit, Nunavut and Toronto, Riit sings about the clarity of forgiveness, the imprint of the past on the present, and personal disconnection.
-Most of the songs are about family, life and love, and explore unimaginably heavy topics such as intergenerational trauma, residential schools, sexual abuse and isolation.
+In Inuktitut, Riit’s songs explore family, life and love.
 Riit also nods to Nunavut’s rich yet underappreciated legacy of songwriters, with covers of Inuititut classics included on the record.

-The monoamine-fueled flush of “Qaumajuapik,” the first song shared from the new album, expected in full in 2019, expresses how intense attraction messes with your sense of time, where a single blink contains a universe.
+The monoamine-fueled flush of “qaumajuapik,” the first song shared from her forthcoming debut full-length album, expresses how intense attraction messes with your sense of time, where a single blink contains a universe.
 Heart races, clock stops.
 Produced by Graham Walsh (Holy Fuck), the song sweeps in on a buzzy gust before the Tangerine Dream-esque modulations kick in.
 Teardrop bleeps fall over Riit’s clear voice like a sunshower (the song title means ‘you are shining’).

 Now signed to Six Shooter Records, Riit will release her debut full-length album in 2019.